putridparrot/EnvironmentVariableCheatsheet/README.md

 | LOGONSERVER | \\\{domain} |
 | USERDOMAIN_ROAMINGPROFILE | User domain associated with romaing profile |

-The follows are default directory locations
+The following are the default directory locations

 | Variable | Directory location |
 | -------- | ------- |